HarlansFagundes/HarlansFagundes/README.md

 ## Curiosities:

 - 🎉 Founder & Producer of Festival Kanzen (pop culture event that ran for 10 years)
-- 🕹️ Founder & Producer of Game Festival (video game event) in Recife, Pernambuco
+- 🕹️ Founder & Producer of Game Festival (video game and E-Sports event) in Recife, Pernambuco

 ## Education: